-OmniFaces is a utility library for JSF 2 that focusses on utilities that ease everyday tasks with the standard JSF API.
-OmniFaces is a response to frequently recurring problems encountered during ages of professional JSF development of the JDevelopment team and from questions being asked on Stack Overflow.
+OmniFaces is a utility library for JSF that focusses on utilities that ease everyday tasks with the standard JSF API.
+OmniFaces is a response to frequently recurring problems encountered during ages of professional JSF development and from questions being asked on Stack Overflow.

-Contrary to some of the other excellent JSF 2 libraries out there (like PrimeFaces, or RichFaces), OmniFaces does not contain much if any of the beautiful visually oriented components that those other libraries are already known and loved for.
-As such, OmniFaces does not and probably will never contain things like rich table or datagrid components.
-OmniFaces is more geared toward “utilities” that solve everyday practical problems and workarounds for small shortcomings in the JSF API.
+Contrary to some of the other excellent JSF component libraries out there (like PrimeFaces, BootsFaces, or ButterFaces), OmniFaces does not contain any of the beautiful visually oriented components that those other libraries are already known and loved for.
+As such, OmniFaces does not and will never contain things like rich table components or tasty look’n’feels.
+OmniFaces is more geared toward “utilities” that solve everyday practical problems and workarounds for (small) shortcomings in the JSF API.
 Such utilities and workarounds can be based on components, but OmniFaces does not necessarily strive to be a “component library” perse.
 OmniFaces can just be used together with any component library.

-Besides utility classes for working with the JSF API from Java code, such as Faces and Messages, and utility and enhanced components, such as o:highlight and o:viewParam, OmniFaces will include various general converters, validators and Facelets tag handlers.
-These will range from “all-or-none” validators to converters which automatically convert Java models for usage in f:selectItem(s).
-There are also specialized handlers, such as a full ajax exception handler which will automatically handle all ajax exceptions with the default web.xml error-page mechanisms and a combined resource handler which will automatically combine all separate CSS/JS resources into a single resource.
-CDI specific features are available such as transparent support for injection in @FacesConverter and @FacesValidator.
+Besides utility classes for working with the JSF API from Java code, such as Faces and Messages, and utility and enhanced components, such as <o:highlight> and <o:viewParam>, OmniFaces will include various general converters, validators and Facelets tag handlers.
+These will range from “all-or-none” validators to automatic <f:selectItem(s)> converters.
+There are also specialized handlers, such as a full ajax exception handler and a combined resource handler.
+CDI specific features are available such as transparent support for injection in @FacesConverter and @FacesValidator, an improved @ViewScoped which immediately destroys on unload, and web socket based push via <o:socket>.
 For a full overview of what’s all available in OmniFaces and several live examples, look at the showcase.

-Since OmniFaces 1.6 there is an optional dependency on CDI, which turned out to be troublesome in some outdated environments, so they were since version 1.10 removed from version 1.x for a better compatibility with those environments.
+Since OmniFaces 1.6 there was an optional dependency on CDI, which turned out to be troublesome in some outdated environments, so they were since version 1.10 removed from version 1.x for a better compatibility with those environments.
 The CDI specific features remain in version 2.x whereby the CDI dependency is thus made required.
 Version 1.x users who are already using CDI specific features on a JSF 2.1 environment should be able to effortlessly migrate to version 2.x.
-As of now, OmniFaces 2.x is backwards compatible with JSF 2.1, but not with JSF 2.0 anymore due to the new
+OmniFaces 2.0/2.1 is unofficially backwards compatible with JSF 2.1.
+OmniFaces 2.2 is not anymore backwards compatible with JSF 2.1.

-All versions have an optional dependency on JSR303 Bean Validation which is only required when you actually use
+All OmniFaces versions have an optional dependency on JSR303 Bean Validation which is only required when you start to actually use

 OmniFaces should principally integrate perfectly well with most other JSF component libraries.
 Even more, the OmniFaces showcase application uses PrimeFaces.
-Note that, due to the mandatory Servlet API dependency, OmniFaces is not compatible with portlets.
+If you encounter problems in combination with a specific component library, then by all means report an issue.
+We’ll investigate if it’s caused by OmniFaces or the component library in question and fix it or propose a workaround solution, depending on the nature of the problem.
+Note that OmniFaces is due to the mandatory Servlet API dependency not compatible with portlets.

 The OmniFaces UI components/taghandlers and EL functions are available under the following XML namespaces: